jakubDoka/hblang/README.md

 ## Tour

 Note: the examples are used to generate unit tests, `n = 1` from each group is most interesting, others are more for testing purposes.
+Note: `expectations` contain the test case ecpectations that are asserted when `zig build test` is run

 #### main fn 1
 ```hb